Cleaning GuidesHow to Defrost a Freezer

 Cleaning the condenser coils on a refrigerator is a sure way of how to avoid fridge repairs.
 You probably know what happens if the refrigerator coils are dirty, right?
 Yes, the compressor will overheat and your appliance won’t be working as effectively as it should.
 Eventually, dirty coils may cause damage to the fridge and the need for repairs.

 Well, there’s no right answer here, especially if you’re a cleaning fanatic or a stay-at-home mum, who likes to keep on top of things.
 Yep, no one, then, could ever stop you from giving your fridge a good clean every few weeks.
-Still, if you’re neither of the above, then it’s a good idea to clean your fridge every 3 months to keep bad odours at bay and your food safe for consumption, and avoid unexpected refrigerator repair services.
+Still, if you’re neither of the above, then it’s a good idea to clean your fridge every three months to keep bad odours at bay, ensure your food safe for consumption, and avoid unexpected refrigerator repair services.

 Keeping your fridge clean (or relatively clean) but food safe at all time is important, as we’ve just explained above.
 And it doesn’t take you even a minute to wipe an obvious spill or stain every time you open the fridge.
 So, here are a few extra hacks that can make your life easy and help you have food organised and stored correctly in a hygienic appliance.